semusings/spring-boot-demo/README.md

-# spring-boot-openfga-demo
+# Spring Boot OpenFGA Demo

-Demonstrate how to integrate OpenFGA with Spring Boot
+This repository is intended to demonstrate how to integrate OpenFGA with Spring Boot.